11 Years of Transforming Health Solutions

 JSIPL’s role in implementing SAMVEG

-The organization leads private sector engagement activities by forming a consortium and establishing partnerships.
-A key priority of the project is to map critical MNCH private sector facilities for implementing a range of interventions and to develop care models that are compelling to the private sector.
+The organization led private sector engagement activities by forming a consortium and establishing partnerships.
+A key priority of the project was to map critical MNCH private sector facilities for implementing a range of interventions and to develop care models that are compelling to the private sector.

-The Project provides strategic technical assistance in Health Market Systems and Private Sector Engagement.
-It adopts a market development approach that is appropriate in the local context.
+The Project provided strategic technical assistance in Health Market Systems and Private Sector Engagement.
+It adopted a market development approach appropriate in the local context.

 rectangle